Training Ice is time set aside specifically for figure skaters, instructors, and private lessons

-Parents, skaters not in the session or other spectators should not loiter at the rail or benches.
+Parents, skaters not in the session, and other spectators should not loiter at the rail or benches.
 This is unsafe and it interferes with a constructive training session.

-Coaching by parents from the bleachers, benches or railing is not allowed at any time.
-Parents will be asked to leave the arena if this happens.
+Coaching by parents from the bleachers, benches, or railing is NOT allowed at any time.
+Violators will be asked to leave the arena.

 The benches by the ice are to be used by the skaters and coaches only.